Skip to main content

 Physics seniors and Society of Physics Student officers Anthony Kelly and Gabija Ziemyte had the opportunity to ask Dr. David Hume a few questions when he visited the University of Kentucky to give a departmental colloquium in November of 2022.
 Below are edited excerpts from Anthony

-I joined University of Kentucky’s Department of Physics and Astronomy in the fall of 2008 as a Ph.D. student.
-From the very first day it was a wonderful journey for me as an international student, and the department helped me tremendously to shape my academic career as a particle physicist alongside making long term, solid friendships.
+I joined the University of Kentucky’s Department of Physics and Astronomy in the fall of 2008 as a Ph.D. student.
+From the very first day, it was a wonderful journey for me as an international student, and the department helped me tremendously to shape my academic career as a particle physicist alongside making long term, solid friendships.

 When joining the University of Kentucky physics department as a graduate student in 2006, I knew that I enjoyed doing experimental research but had not yet settled on a research topic.
 With the wide variety of research topics being pursued at UK, it was an ideal place to spend my first two semesters learning more before starting my research in the summer of 2007 in Dr. Joe Brill’s lab.
 What caught my interest was electrical conduction through organic molecular materials, which was the topic of my research for my Ph.D. and which I continue to study as a physicist at the National Institute of Standards and Technology (NIST) in Gaithersburg, MD.

-The charge and energy carriers in organic semiconductors act differently than standard semiconductors, such as Si, but can still be used to make
+The charge and energy carriers in organic semiconductors act differently than standard semiconductors, such as Si, but can

 By Jenny Wells-Hosley and Tracy Marc